 - If on the other hand the USD gets weaker, I still win.
 This is because the company conducts business overseas (outside the US) and thus generated revenues in foreign currency.
 So if the USD get weaker, it will be able to generate higher revenues and profits as it can now buy more dollars with its foreign earnings.
 Higher profits generally lead to increases in stock prices.
 Buying into an multinational business acts as a natural currency hedge for an investor.

-So you see, it is pointless to think about currencies when making an investment decisions.
-It is far better to use your time to identify and understand wonderful business that generate revenue regardless of the macroeconomic climate.
+So you see, it is pointless to think about currencies when making investment decisions.
+It is far better to use your time to identify and understand wonderful businesses that generate revenue regardless of the macroeconomic climate.